Admission Group I admission is based on the grades obtained in the Finnish matriculation examination, IB, EB or DIA/RP degrees.

 If the score is still tied after all the rules above have been applied, all applicants with the same score are admitted, even if this means exceeding the original number of student places available.

-The points of applicants who finish their IB diploma in the spring 2022 are calculated based on their Candidate Predicted Grades.
-The points of applicants who finish their EB examination in the spring 2022 are calculated based on the official predicted grades.
+The points of applicants who finish their IB diploma in the spring 2023 are calculated based on their Candidate Predicted Grades.
+The points of applicants who finish their EB examination in the spring 2023 are calculated based on the official predicted grades.
 If you are accepted based on predicted grades, the selection is conditional until you submit an official certificate of the final grades to Aalto University.
-If the points calculated based on the final grades are lower than the points calculated based on the predicted grades, the admission offer may be revoked.
-If the final score is higher than the predicted grades or preliminary marks, you may be admitted to a study option for which the predicted score had been insufficient.
+If the points calculated based on the final grades are lower than the points calculated based on the predicted grades, your admission offer may be revoked.
+If your final score is higher than the predicted grades or preliminary marks, you may be admitted to a study option for which the predicted score had been insufficient.

 All possible national changes to the scoring tables will be taken into consideration.